JeromeGillard/flarum-map/README.md

  ![Snaphost](https://raw.githubusercontent.com/JeromeGillard/flarum-map/main/assets/readme-snapshot.png)

-To include a map in your post, tere's an icon in the bar when composing:
+To include a map in your post, there's an icon in the bar when composing:
 ![Post icon](https://raw.githubusercontent.com/JeromeGillard/flarum-map/main/assets/readme-post-icon.png)

-It will inster that BBCode:
+It will insert that BBCode:
 ```
 [map provider=osm style=street zoom=13]WHERE[/map]
 ```